All Episodes

 Let's not do it.

-We want to be very, very straight up, okay.
+We want to be very, very straight up, okay?

-Well, I don't care, political or performance standpoint.
+I mean, folks, that's, I mean, just from a, well, I don't care, political or performance standpoint.

 Instinctive genius.